Dino Ciccarelli: Washington Capitals

 Ciccarelli finished the 1988–89 season with the Washington Capitals, playing just 11 games, Ciccarelli scored 12 goals and 15 points, helping the team into the playoffs.
 He played his first game as a Capital on March 8, 1989, getting no points in a 3–2 loss to the Montreal Canadiens.
 He scored his first goal with Washington on March 11, 1989, scoring against John Vanbiesbrouck in a 4–2 win over the New York Rangers.
 On March 18, 1989, Ciccarelli had a four-goal, seven point game in a huge 8–2 victory over the Hartford Whalers.
 Ciccarelli appeared in his first playoff game with the Capitals on April 5, 1989, getting no points in a 3–2 win over the Philadelphia Flyers.
 He scored his first playoff goal with Washington on April 6, 1989, scoring against Ron Hextall in a 3–2 loss.
 Ciccarelli played in six games, scoring three goals and six points as the Capitals were eliminated by the Flyers.

-In Ciccarelli's first full season with the Capitals, he scored 41 goals in 1989–90, which marked his fifth consecutive season of 40+ goals, while finishing with a team high 79 points.
+In Ciccarelli's first full season with the Capitals, he scored 41 goals in the 1989–90 season, which marked his fifth consecutive season of 40+ goals, while finishing with a team high 79 points.
 Ciccarelli had a four-goal game against the Quebec Nordiques on February 6, 1990, in a 12–2 victory.
-In the playoffs, Ciccarelli had eight goals and 11 points in eight games before suffering an injury on April 21, 1990, against the New York Rangers that would end his season.
-Ciccarelli had a hat trick in the playoffs, scoring three goals and an assist against the New Jersey Devils in a 5–4 overtime win on April 5, 1990.

-Ciccarelli missed 26 games during the 1990-91 NHL season, in which he scored 21 goals and 39 points, his lowest totals since 1984–85.
+In the playoffs, Ciccarelli had eight goals and 11 points in eight games, which started with the April 5 game against the New Jersey Devils that saw him record a hat-trick with an assist in the 5–4 overtime victory.
+His eight goals temporarily set a franchise record for a postseason.
+However, in Game 2 of the second round against the New York Rangers on April 21, he suffered a sprained knee that saw him knocked out for the rest of the playoffs.
+Ciccarelli suffered a fractured right thumb injury in October of 1990 that saw him miss nearly two months of the season.
+He played in 54 games and scored 21 goals with 39 points, his lowest totals in six years.
 He did score a hat trick against the Edmonton Oilers on February 8, 1991, in a 6–3 win.
 Ciccarelli was productive in the playoffs, scoring five goals and nine points in 11 games.

-Ciccarelli rebounded in the 1991-92 NHL season, as he scored 38 goals, which was a team high, while earning 76 points, helping the Capitals into the playoffs once again.
+Ciccarelli rebounded the following year, scoring a team-high 38 goals and earning 76 points, helping the Capitals into the playoffs once again.
 In the playoffs, Ciccarelli had a four-goal game on April 25, 1992, as Washington defeated the Pittsburgh Penguins 7–2.
 In seven games, he scored five goals and nine points.
 On June 20, 1992, Ciccarelli was traded from the Capitals to the Detroit Red Wings for Kevin Miller.
+His 21 goals in the Stanley Cup playoffs was the most in franchise history when he departed Washington.